open-goal/jak-disassembler/README.md

 ## Guess Types (to be implemented)

-The majority of GOAL types have a compiler-generated `inpsect` method which prints their fields.
+The majority of GOAL types have a compiler-generated `inspect` method which prints their fields.
 We should detect these methods in the previous function name guessing step, and then read through them to determine the data layout of the type.

 ## Control Flow Analysis